Sign Up

 Introduction

-If TB is treated promptly and properly, it is curable in almost every case.
-However control and cure rates are severely affected by the lack of resources in many parts of the world.
-In some countries, the fatality rate of untreated TB is 50-65% within five years of infection.
+If TB is treated quickly and correctly, it is curable about 85% of the time (WHO, 2024).
+The death rate from TB has continually decreased (WHO, 2024).
+Control and cure rates are greatly affected by the lack of resources in many parts of the world (WHO, 2024).
+In some countries, the death rate of untreated TB is 50% within five years of developing an infection (WHO, 2024).

 Spread of Tuberculosis